Cars are a necessary part of modern life. Unfortunately, they also are expensive — to buy, insure and maintain.

 Yes, it can be expensive to regularly maintain your vehicle according to factory requirements, a list of which you usually can find in your car’s manual.
 But failing to pay a little for preventive maintenance now can result in thousands of dollars of more substantial repairs down the road.

 So, take care of your car by sticking to the factory schedule.
-If it sounds expensive, make your vehicle earn its keep by putting it to work via car-share services such as Turo.

 3. Not replacing your timing belt